-We don't need to convince you why you need a commercial ice machine for your restaurant—you already know the benefits of having readily available ice versus trudging to the store for bags every day.
-Perfect for the busy commercial kitchen, as well as the hospitality and retail industries, undercounter ice machines are an excellent way to keep crystal clear ice within reach, at all times.
-Keep in mind that undercounter ice machines work best for smaller businesses like cafes or small bars since output generally tops out at around 350 lbs per day.
+We don't need to convince you why you need an ice maker for your restaurant—you already know the benefits of having readily available ice versus trudging to the store for bags every day.
+Perfect for the busy commercial kitchen, as well as the hospitality and retail industries, undercounter ice maker are an excellent way to keep crystal clear ice within reach, at all times.
+Keep in mind that undercounter ice makers work best for smaller businesses like cafes or small bars since output generally tops out at around 350 lbs per day.
 At Tundra Restaurant Supply, we carry a variety of ice machines from the industry's leading manufacturers like Manitowoc, Ice-O-Matic, Scotsman and more!

 Once you figure out how much ice you need for service, next up is figuring out what kind of ice you want.
 Manufacturers have many names for the types of ice you can find with commercial ice machines, but almost all ice cubes fall into the following sizes: full cube, half cube, nugget, flaked and gourmet ice.
 Many restaurants find that half cube (also known has rhomboid, half dice or medium cube) is the most versatile type of ice because it's great in drink dispensers, blended beverages and more.
 Full cube (also known as whole dice or regular cube) ice on the other hand is great for bars who want a nice, aesthetic quality for bar patrons who like the 'clink' in their cocktail.
 To learn more about difference ice types, check out our Ice Types Infographic.